camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 **Resource-based subscription**

 A resource-based subscription is is subscription managed as a resource.
-A dedicated endpoint is provided to request subscription creation.
-As this subscription is managed API resource, it is identified and operations to search, retrieve and delete them must be provided.
+An endpoint is provided to request subscription creation.
+As this subscription is managed as an API resource, it is identified and operations to search, retrieve and delete them must be provided.

 Note: It is perfectly valid for a CAMARA API to have several subscriptions endpoints when distinct events are managed (for example in Device status API we manage distinct subscription for roaming status and reachability status event)

-In order to ease developer adoption, the pattern for Resource-based subscription must be the consistent for all API providing this feature.
+In order to ease developer adoption, the pattern for Resource-based subscription **must** be the consistent for all API providing this feature.

 4 operations must be defined: